healeycodes/websocket-benchmarker/README.md

 ### Usage

 This program expects the host to be an echo server and measures the time between sending a message and recieving the same message back from the host.
+It performs this for a number of client connections simultaneously and is designed to produce repeatable results.

 `python bench.py` will launch the benchmark and print statistics to stdout.
 If the log file path is to a non-file then one will be created otherwise results will be appended to the existing file.